 All hearings are overseen by a decision-maker who has received special training on how to be impartial and has been assigned to cases by the Title IX Coordinator to avoid any bias and present an objective analysis of the evidence.
 In no case is the investigator for a given case also the decision-maker.

 Hearings are not legal proceedings and do not follow courtroom procedure or the formal rules of evidence.
-During any hearings, each party must have an advisor present to ask questions to the other party.
-This advisor does not need to be licensed to practice law and may be a person of the party's choice.
-If they do not have an advisor, the university will provide an advisor for them.
+If any party does not have an advisor, the university will provide an advisor for them.